Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 # Azure Functions App

-This time we gonna deploy a **Function App**.
+This time we will deploy a **Function App**.
 Azure Functions is a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.

 With a **Function App** you also deploy a hosting Web Plan and a Storage account.
 The WebPlan is settled for Consumption.
 For more information about hosting Plans click [here!](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-scale)